Yasin Bhatkal: Trial and sentencing

 The NIA filed two chargesheets against Bhatkal, Zia-ur-Rehman alias Waqas, Asadullah Akhtar alias Haddi, Tahaseen Akhtar and Aijaz Sheikh in 2014 in the 2013 Hyderabad blasts case.
 The NIA alleged that "Bhatkal, along with other conspirators, developed different modules and sleeper cells in Delhi, Darbhanga in Bihar, Nanded, Mumbai, Pune, Bhatkal in Karnataka and Hyderabad."
 All five men were put on trial in the NIA court at Cherlapally Central Jail.
 The trial began in August 2015 and concluded on 7 November 2016.
 During the trial, a total of 158 witnesses were examined, 201 pieces of material evidence were seized, and over 500 documents were produced in court.
 All five men were found guilty by the court on 13 November.
 They were convicted under Indian Penal Code sections 120-B (criminal conspiracy), 121 (waging war against the country) and 121-A (conspiracy to wage war), as well as the Arms Act and various sections of the Unlawful Activities (Prevention) Act and were given a death-sentence.

 Bhatkal is currently lodged at the Tihar Jail in Delhi.

+On 8 April 2025, the Telangana High Court upheld Bhatkal and the other four co-defendants' death sentences in the 2013 Hyderabad blasts case, deeming it to be fitting for the "rarest of the rare" category.

+Arms training in Pakistan

+Indian intelligence sources claim that Yasin Bhatkal entered Pakistan in early 2006 on a regular commercial flight from Dubai even though he did not have a visa and was whisked away from the aircraft by his contacts to avoid immigration checks.
+Yasin was taken to a hilly region with little habitation around, about 8–10 hours from Karachi and believed to be somewhere in the Pakistani province of Balochistan.
+"Next day our training started.
+There were six instructors, who I understand were from Pakistan army," he said after his arrest, adding that he and some other recruits were taught to handle weapons and explosives and make bombs during the training that lasted about 50 days.
+Yasin has told interrogators that he spent about 50 days in Pakistan undergoing training to launch terror attacks and returned to Dubai in the same manner after his hosts stamped his passport with fake immigration stamps to show that he had entered and exited India.

 Popular culture

-The 2019 Hindi film India's Most Wanted and the 2021 Telugu film Wild Dog are inspired from his arrest after a long manhunt; he is portrayed by Sudev Nair and Bilal Hossein respectively.
+The Indian films India's Most Wanted (2019) and Wild Dog (2021) and the Indian web series Indian Police Force (2024) are inspired from his arrest after a long manhunt; he is portrayed by Sudev Nair and Bilal Hossein in the films respectively.